 In its Sunday edition on May 14, 1933, available from 6 a.m., the Neue Freie Presse publishes an essay under the title of "Humbug, Bluff, and Ballyhoo: From Barnum to Bernays."
-The journalist and theater director Arthur Rundt describes a historical "transformation of the American spirit" on the basis of two experts on public opinion: "At the beginning is the name of the great adman and showman Phineas Taylor Barnum, at the end that of the analyst of the mass psyche Eduard L. Bernays […]."
+The writer and theater director Arthur Rundt describes a historical "transformation of the American spirit" on the basis of two experts on public opinion: "At the beginning is the name of the great adman and showman Phineas Taylor Barnum, at the end that of the analyst of the mass psyche Eduard L. Bernays […]."
 Before the piece appeared in Vienna's most important bourgeois newspaper, located at Fichtegasse 11, it had come out in the April issue of the Berlin journal Der Querschnitt.
 It was based on an article on the "science of ballyhoo," which John T. Flynn had published a year previously in Atlantic Monthly.
 For both writers, Barnum's great bluffs were a thing of the nineteenth century; contemporary America, however, was under the thrall of scientific public relations as practiced by Bernays, a nephew of Sigmund Freud.

 Barnum's career as a showman began in 1835, when he bought an old, blind slave and claimed she was Joice Heth, George Washington's wet nurse.
 In actual fact, the woman was not 161 years old but only half that age, as was established after her death.
 "Humbug, bluff, and ballyhoo" was also staged for the American Museum in New York, which Barnum took over in 1841.
 The article in the Neue Freie Presse mentions, for instance, "General Tom Thumb": Barnum taught a five-year-old little person to impersonate historical figures such as Hercules and Napoleon and presented the boy's performances in his cabinet of curiosities.
 As the show proved very successful, the two of them toured Europe, where General Thumb even performed before the queen of England and the Russian tsar.
 After the American Museum burned down, Barnum founded a traveling circus.
 The main attraction, an African elephant, set off a wave of "Jumbomania" in the USA.